tartley/tartley.github.io/posts/the-man-who-knew-too-much.md

 because no book about him would be complete without it, but without really ever wanting to.

-Rating: 5/10.
-Solid but not much that is new.
+Rating: 7/10.
+Solid but not much that was new to me.